10/18-11/01

 2:00 PM - 4:00 PM

 Description: Haseena Napier will explain how streaming works and what you need to stream music and movies.
-She will also go over verbiage associated with streaming, like bandwidth, giga bytes, and buffering, and introduce video streaming services like Netflix, Hulu, and Amazon.
+She will also go over verbiage associated with streaming, like bandwidth, gigabytes, and buffering, and introduce video streaming services like Netflix, Hulu, and Amazon.
 In the second half of the class, Haseena will teach you how to use the cloud to store your documents, photos, and other items.

 Lifelong Learning Classes